-(2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII; Pub.
+(2) To the extent that there are sufficient eligible project applications, not less than 20 percent of the funds appropriated in FY 2011, and not less than 10 percent appropriated in FY 2012 and FY 2013 shall be for projects to address green infrastructure, water or energy efficiency improvements or other environmentally innovative activities (ARRA, Title VII; Pub.
 L. No. 111-88; Pub.
 L. No. 112-74).